Types of Funding

 Federal Parent PLUS Loan: This program is a loan made directly to the parents of dependent students to help pay college expenses.
 It provides a long-term loan from the federal government up to the student’s cost of attendance less any financial aid.
 The interest rate is fixed at 6.31% for all loans disbursed after July 1, 2016.
 Loan proceeds are distributed to MCC.

-Private Student Loans: There is a variety of organizations that provide private student loans.
+Private Student Loans: A variety of organizations provide private student loans.
 A simple web search for “Private Student Loans in Iowa” will give you an extensive list of those organizations.

-The State of Iowa offers a variety of grants for eligible students.
-The Iowa College Student Aid Commission ICSAC) administers these programs for the State of Iowa.
-The deadline for filing a FAFSA in order to be eligible for the State grants is generally July 1st of each year for the following award year.
-The following link will take you directly to the ICSAC website where you can find valuable information regarding these funding options.
-ICSAC website
+The state of Iowa offers a variety of grants for eligible students.
+The Iowa College Student Aid Commission (ICSAC) administers these programs for the state of Iowa.
+The deadline for filing a FAFSA in order to be eligible for the state grants is generally July 1st of each year for the following award year.
+Follow the link to the ICSAC website, where you can find valuable information regarding these funding options.